uhttred/django-proxypay/README.md

 * Django ``2.2; 3.0``
 * requests ``2.23``

-these are the officially supported python and package versions.
+These are the officially supported python and package versions.
 Other versions will probably work

 ## Configurations

 As stated above, Django Proxypay is a Django Application.
-To configure your project you simply need to add ``proxypay`` in the installed applications and configure the ``PROXYPAY`` variable in the ``settings.py`` file
+To configure your project you simply need to add ``proxypay`` to your ``INSTALLED_APPS`` and configure the ``PROXYPAY`` variable in the ``settings.py`` file

 Like the example below, file ``settings.py``:

 ```python
 # Your project applications
 INSTALLED_APPS = [
     'proxypay',